scran_variances

 Template Parameters

-Float_Floating-point type for the statistics.
+Float_Floating-point type of the statistics.

 Parameters